 The Regulated Fostering Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019 and Statutory Guidance

-Parts 2 to 11 of the Regulations, set out the requirements on a service provider in relation to the standard of service that must be provided.
-Parts 12 to 16 of the Regulations, set out the duties placed on the designated responsible individual in relation to a regulated service.
+Parts 2 to 11 of the Regulations set out the requirements on independent service providers in relation to the standard of service that must be provided.
+Parts 12 to 16 of the Regulations set out the duties placed on the designated responsible individual in relation to a regulated service.

 The Fostering Panels (Establishment and Functions) (Wales) Regulations 2018

-These Regulations set out the requirements on fostering services providers (both local authorities and independent providers) in relation to the establishment and functions of fostering panels.
+These Regulations set out the requirements on fostering service providers (both local authorities and independent providers) in relation to the establishment and functions of fostering panels.

 Advocacy

-This statutory guidance for regular services relates to the Regulated Advocacy Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019.
+This statutory guidance for services relates to the Regulated Advocacy Services (Service Providers and Responsible Individuals) (Wales) Regulations 2019.
 It only applies to advocacy services for children, arranged by local authorities.
-April 2019

 When I am Ready

-The guide supplements the statutory Code of Practice relating to Part 6 of the Social Services and Well-being (Wales) Act 2014, setting out a local authority’s legal responsibilities in respect of post-18 living arrangements to support care leavers who want to continue living with their foster carers once they turn 18.
-April 2015
+The Good Practice Guide supplements the statutory Code of Practice 6 of the Social Services and Well-being (Wales) Act 2014, setting out a local authority’s legal responsibilities in respect of living arrangements to support care leavers who want to continue living with their foster carers once they turn 18.

 National minimum weekly maintenance allowances for foster carers are set by Welsh Government.